Kolan River

 Other water storage facilities that are supplied with water from the river include the Bucca Weir and the Kolan Barrage.

 Macfadyena unguis-cati, commonly known as Cats Claw Creeper, is a rapidly growing clinging vine that has been killing gumtrees on the banks of the Kolan River, leaving damaged tracts of riverbank.
 In 2007 a water hyacinth outbreak occurred within the Kolan River system.

-The name of the river is derived from a Kabi language expression, kalang, meaning good.
+The name of the river is derived from a Gubbi-Gubbi expression, kalang, meaning good.